irudnyts/irudnyts.github.io/_posts/2018-01-24-multinomial-regression.md

 title: "&#128202; Multinomial regression in R"
 ---

 In my current project on [Long-term care](https://www.youtube.com/watch?v=kLf6SVEMd94) at some point we were required to use a regression model with multinomial responses.
 I was very surprised that in contrast to well-covered binomial GLM for binary response case, multinomial case is poorly described.
-Surely, there are half-dozen packages overplapping each other, however, there is no sound tutorial or vignette.
+Surely, there are half-dozen packages overlapping each other, however, there is no sound tutorial or vignette.
 Hopefully, my post will improve the current state.

 We can distinguish two types of multinominal responses, namely nominal and ordinal.
-For nominal response a variable can possess a value from predifined finite set and these values are not oredered.
+For nominal response a variable can possess a value from predefined finite set and these values are not ordered.
 For instance a variable `color` can be either `green` or `blue` or `green`.
-In machine learnin the problem is often referred to as a classification.
-In contrast to nominal case, for ordinal reponse variable the set of values has the relative ordereing.
+In machine learning the problem is often referred to as a classification.
+In contrast to nominal case, for ordinal repose variable the set of values has the relative ordering.
 For example, a variable `size` can be `small < middle < large`.
 Furthermore, depending on a link function we can have logit or probit models.

 ## Nominal response models

 According to Agresti (2002) we can the problem can be formulated by two similar approaches: through baseline-category logits or multivariate GLM.
-In general, these two approaches are equiualent with identical maximum-likelihood estimates, the only thing which is different is the formula representation.
+In general, these two approaches are equivalent with identical maximum-likelihood estimates, the only thing which is different is the formula representation.

 ### Baseline-category logits (multinomial logit model)

 The baseline-category logits is implemented as a function in three distinct packages, namely `nnet::multinom()` (referred as to log-linear model), `mlogit::mlogit`, `mnlogit::mnlogit` (claims to be more efficient implementation than `mlogit`, see [comparison of perfomances of these packages](https://www.r-bloggers.com/comparing-mnlogit-and-mlogit-for-discrete-choice-models/)).

-Let $p_j = \mathbb{P}(Y = j \mid \boldsymbol{x})$ is a probability of dependent variable $Y$ to have value $j$ given a vector of explaratory variables' values $\boldsymbol{x}$.
+Let $p_j = \mathbb{P}(Y = j \mid \boldsymbol{x})$ is a probability of dependent variable $Y$ to have value $j$ given a vector of explanatory variables' values $\boldsymbol{x}$.
 In total, there are $J$ categories, and obviously, due to second axiom of probability $\sum_j p_j = 1$.
 We fix a baseline category at level $J$ (or at any other level), and the model is as follows:

 $$\log \frac{p_j}{p_J} = \alpha_j + \boldsymbol{\beta}'_j \boldsymbol{x}, \quad j = 1, ..., J - 1,$$

-describing the effects of exlporatory $\boldsymbol{x}$ on logits of odds between a level $j$ and baseline level.
-Of course, using these $J-1$ equiations and the second axiom it's possible to come back to probabilities (which is a nice exercise, by the way):
+describing the effects of explanatory $\boldsymbol{x}$ on logits of odds between a level $j$ and baseline level.
+Of course, using these $J-1$ equations and the second axiom it's possible to come back to probabilities (which is a nice exercise, by the way):

 $$ p_j = \frac{\exp(\alpha_j + \boldsymbol{\beta}'_j \boldsymbol{x})}{1 + \sum_{h = 1}^{J-1}\exp(\alpha_h + \boldsymbol{\beta}'_h \boldsymbol{x})}$$